tekhnus/misc/funny/zlisp/README.md

 - Implement loops and/or tail recursive calls
 - Implement intercepting arbitrary yields from called routine, for example, host calls
+- Implement program hashing, e.g. getting a hash of the given computation

 - Unite preprocessor with quasiquotes
 - Come up with a less awkward macro syntax